-If you have property adjoining a water course, please check there are no obstructions in it, remove if it is safe to do so, otherwise report to your Team Leader.
-If you are passing the pumps and notice anyone you do not recognise in the vicinity, please take details and report to the Police immediately.
+If you have property adjoining a water course, please check there are no obstructions in it, remove if it is safe to do so, otherwise report it to your Team Leader.

 Forthcoming Village Events:

-- Football Fun – Saturday 14th June 2014 - Great Shefford Recreation Ground – see Events listing above
+- End-of-Term Picnic in the Park – 4pm 24th July 2014 – Great Shefford Recreation Ground - see Event details above

 Great Shefford’s Fallen, First and Second World Wars Commemorative Exhibition, 13th and 14th September 2014 – see News item for further details

 - Have your say on the future of the NHS - A Call to Action – see News item for further details